-How to Wear Your Motorcycle Jacket
+How to Wear Your Riding Jacket

 This one might seem obvious, but there are a few little things we’d love to touch on before wrapping this up.
 A motorcycle jacket’s function is to protect you in case of a crash, but you need to protect it so it can do its job.
-Too often, we see people trying to customize their motorcycle apparel by sticking on patches or pins, but resist that temptation.
+Too often, we see people trying to customize their motorcycle apparel by sticking on patches or pins, but resisting that temptation.
 For one, if your jacket was meant to be waterproof, you can kiss the functionality of GoreTex goodbye once you pierce the outer layer.
-Accessorize, by all means, but make sure you’re not messing with the jacket’s seams, protective material, or the armor pads.
+Accessorize, by all means, but make sure you’re not messing with the jacket’s seams, protective material, or armor pads.
 Another rookie mistake is stuffing your pockets when you ride.
 Get a tank bag instead: in case of a crash, full pockets, especially if they’re stuffed with change and keys, can increase the risk of injury.

 And finally, make sure you look after your motorcycle jacket as best as you can – check out this useful post on gear maintenance and cleaning tips to keep your new jacket in great condition.

 Subscribe to our newsletter and always be the first to hear our news!